 A pressure cooker combines steam cooking with the pot’s pressure, due to the tightly closed lid.
 Pressure shortens the cooking time of food, in some cases considerably.
 Try pressure cooking legumes, potatoes, or stews, in addition to meats and vegetables.

 Use a Bag as a Time-Saving Kitchen Aid

 Today, you can find more and more vegetables in cooking bags in the freezer department.
 These special cooking bags are designed for the microwave where they gently cook the food in their own liquid.
-In this way, preparation is not only particularly gentle, but also very quick and easy.
+In this way, preparation is not only particularly gentle but also very quick and easy.
 If you are expecting guests, use ready-to-use steaming bags for the vegetable side dish.
-The steamed vegetables are crunchy, have a fresh color with great taste and are ready to serve in no time at all.
+The steamed vegetables are crunchy, have a fresh color with great taste, and are ready to serve in no time at all.
 You’ll look like a fantastic hostess, and all you had to do was turn on the microwave!
-If only decluttering your house were so quick and easy.
+If only decluttering your house was so quick and easy.

 Time to Get Cooking!

 Braising and steaming improve your nutrient supply and at the same time yield tasty and fresh-looking food.
 So why not try one of these cooking methods out tonight?